nitugmohan/DATA-441-Project1/README.md

 In this context, local properties are relative to a metric.
 A metric is a method by which we compute the distance between two observations.
 Observations contain multiple features, and if they are numeric, we can see them as vectors in a finite-dimensional Euclidean space.

 The independent observations are the rows of the matrix $X$.
-Each row has a number of columns (this is the number of features) and we can denote it by $p.$ As such, every row is a vector in $\mathbb{R}^p.$ The distance between two independent observations is the Euclidean distance between the two represented $p-$dimensional vectors.
+Each row has a number of columns (this is the number of features) and we can denote it by $p.$ As such, every row is a vector in $\mathbb{R}^p.$ The distance between two independent observations is the Euclidean distance between the two represented $p-$ dimensional vectors.
 The equation is:

 $$ dist(\vec{v},\vec{w})=\sqrt{(v_1-w_1)^2+(v_2-w_2)^2+...(v_p-w_p)^2}$$